New Mexico State University • Las Cruces,NM • USA • October 31 - November 5, 2019

-We invite proposals from early childhood researchers, scholars, educators, pedagogues, preschool teachers, teacher-educators, and activists for the 26th Annual Reconceptualizing Early Childhood Education (RECE) Conference.
-The conference is to be held at the Danish School of Education (Aarhus University) in Copenhagen, Denmark.
+We invite proposals from early/childhood researchers, scholars, educators, pedagogues, teacher‐educators, and activists for the 27th Annual Reconceptualizing Early Childhood Education (RECE) Conference.
+The conference will be held at New Mexico State University in Las Cruces, New Mexico.

-The deadline for submissions (both presentations and workshops) has been extended to 9, March 2018.
-Proposals will be accepted beginning on 5, February 2018.
+The new deadline for submissions is Feb 20, 2019.
+Proposals can be submitted to the system beginning on Jan 10, 2019.
 Note: To facilitate the timely announcement of the conference program, there will be no deadline extension.
-Proposals will be reviewed by our international program committee and volunteer reviewers.
-The submission system can be found here (after 5, February 2018).
+Proposals will be reviewed by our international program committee and volunteer reviewers and can only be submitted to the online portal:

-To promote broad participation in the conference, your name must appear on one submission only (this does not include proposals for preconference workshops).
-In addition, an individual must not appear on the program more than once (e.g. in the role of presenter, convener, panel/workshop participant, or performer).
+To promote broad participation in the conference, your name must appear on one submission only.
+In addition, an individual must not appear on the program more than once (e.g., in the role of presenter, convener, or performer).

 Proposals must be no more than three single-spaced pages in length.
-All proposals must be submitted as a Word doc.
-You will be notified of the outcome of your proposal for presentations no later than 22, April 2018.
+All proposals must be submitted as a Word document.
+You will be notified of the outcome of your proposal for presentations no later than April 7, 2019.

 The rationale should include, and will be evaluated based on the following four criteria:

 Specific format or style, such as APA, is not required

 Indication of whether "fast-track" reviewing is needed: Experience from prior conference shows that participants from proposers from some countries – especially from the global South – may experience prolonged time getting visas.
 In order to counter that we will review proposals with anticipated visa difficulties as fast as possible.
 Please indicate if you think this is needed.